-- Discovered all category muses, an outstanding high school athlete, and documented their day to day life as a tool to for the entire category learn about the insights through the life of one athlete.
+- Discovered all category muses, an outstanding high school athlete, and documented the young athlete’s day to day life, which we used as a tool that allowed the entire category to learn about the insights through the life of one athlete.

-- Product and positioned all of Nike’s technology beginning with the Sportband, Nike + and Fuelband.
-Something about early
+- Positioned all of Nike’s technology beginning with the Sportband, Nike +, and Fuelband.

-- Worked with Apple to rethink Nike’s retail experience.
+- Worked with Apple to rethink Nike’s retail strategy.

-- Worked on a year long acquisition and built the case directly for the CFO.
-Acquired unique IP.
+- Worked on a year-long acquisition and built the case directly for the CFO.

 The beginning of the electric revolution.

 In a time when nobody was looking beyond the established prejudices and assumptions being made about electric automobiles, we knew that, more than any abstract value proposition, Tesla’s success hinged on tapping into the sensory experience it offered.
-We chose to go beyond the typical environmental or economical conversations around of electric, and investigate the one thing nobody was talking about: the driving experience itself.
+So we went beyond the typical environmental or economic conversations surrounding EVs, and instead investigated the one thing nobody was talking about: the driving experience itself.

-Extensive interviews with car aficionados allowed us to uncover the emotions that lay beneath the vocalized concerns about the perceived lack of electric infrastructure — a fear of losing of connection with the road — metaphorically and literally — as well as a longing for a deeper connection with the feeling of driving.
+Extensive interviews with car aficionados allowed us to uncover the emotions that lay beneath the concerns people had vocalized about EVs.
+People were concerned, for instance, about the perceived lack of electric infrastructure.
+They also feared losing connection with the road—both literally and metaphorically.
+But our research revealed at the same time that people longed for a more meaningful experience in the feeling of driving.

-Our research and insight helped us reposition the Tesla Model-S as a way to actually deepen the driving experience and enable a renewed sensory connection to the road.
+This research and insight helped us reposition the Tesla Model-S as a way to actually deepen the driving experience by enabling a renewed sensory connection to the road.

-Our work with Tesla represents a core belief: High innovation must be accompanied by exploration of emotional territory upon which it’s built, if those innovations are to stick.
+Our work with Tesla represents a core belief: if innovations are to stick, they must be accompanied by exploration of emotional territory upon which they’re built.